alexhang212/SparrowVis_Code/README.md

 - **DeepMeerkat**: Code and guidance to run Deep Meerkat
 - **MaskRCNN**: Code and guidance to run MaskRCNN and obtain masks of sparrows
-**- Analysis**: Code to run all silver spoon analysis
+- **Analysis**: Code to run all silver spoon analysis
-**- Writeup:**: Contain figures and supplementary information for writeup
+- **Writeup:**: Contain figures and supplementary information for writeup
-**- Pipeline**: Code to process videos from Deep Meerkat Output to events to clips
+- **Pipeline**: Code to process videos from Deep Meerkat Output to events to clips
-**- A) DeepMeerkat Framework**: Training classification models for Deep Meerkat frames
+- **A) DeepMeerkat Framework**: Training classification models for Deep Meerkat frames
-**- B) LRCN Framework**: Training classification models for 7 second clips
+- **B) LRCN Framework**: Training classification models for 7 second clips
-**- C) MaskRCNN Framework**: Trianing classification models for MaskRCNN masks
+- **C) MaskRCNN Framework**: Trianing classification models for MaskRCNN masks

 ## Author and Affiliations